 Find information about things to do and happenings in Milwaukee County.

-The Milwaukee County Board of Supervisors is a body of 18 legislative representatives who are elected to two-year terms on a nonpartisan ballot in the spring of even-numbered years.
-Each supervisor represents about 53,000 people.
+The Milwaukee County Board of Supervisors is a body of 18 legislative representatives who are elected to two-year terms on a nonpartisan ballot.

 Charles Allis began accumulating his vast collection while still a young man, interested in many cultures from around the world.
 Working with various art dealers, he educated himself reading books about art, and he researched each purchase diligently.